c6fc/sonnetry/README.md

 ## Authenticating to AWS

 Authenticating to AWS is a common challenge when working with Terraform, and Sonnetry addresses this beautifully.
-Sonnetry will always authenticate identically to the AWS CLI, automatically determining the AWS credentials to be used in the following order:
+Sonnetry will always use the same credentials that the AWS CLI would in a given context, automatically determining the AWS credentials to be used in the following order:
 1. `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` environment variables
 2. EC2 instance profile
 3. `AWS_PROFILE` environment variable